ekojs/Database_Plugin4CKFinder/README.md

 # Database Plugin for CKFinder V1
 This is a plugin I created to store file information to the database each upload a file in a CKFinder.
 Hope this usefel to the others CKFinder User.

 I develop this using PHP and CodeIgniter Framework, so if you not using it, try to adjust like you need.
 I've created it as same as my CI's Structure.
+I create this from scratch, so it's imperfect not yet.
+May be we can develop it to be more secure, more dynamic, etc. Hope it.

 # How to using it ?
 1. Download the CKFinder in [this](http://cksource.com/ckfinder/download) download page.